tarun210309/tarun000001/README.md

 - 👋 Hi, I’m Tarun
 - 👀 I’m interested in development,DSA
-- 🌱 I’m currently learning HTML,CSS,JAVA
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on DEVELOPMENT AND DSA
 - 📫 How to reach me INSTARGRAM @tarunisaredflag
 - 😄 Pronouns: he/him